Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns the most recent observation(s) per measure for a dataset, and it distinguishes itself by explaining how it behaves differently for transposed time-series tables vs. wide single-year tables, implicitly differentiating from get_data.
+The description clearly states that the tool returns the most recent observation(s) per measure for a dataset.
+It distinguishes between transposed time-series tables and wide register-shaped tables, and provides concrete examples.
+This specificity differentiates it from siblings like get_data.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.